Energy efficiency made easy.

 - Turn your thermostat down during sleeping hours.
 Consider investing in flannel sheets and a warm comforter for your bed to keep you warm at night.

-- Schedule a furnace tune-up at least once a year.
+- Schedule a heating system efficiency check at least once a year.
 Improving the efficiency of your heating system by a couple of percent points can bring significant cost savings.

 - Seal air leaks around windows and doors with stripping and caulking.
 It will help reduce the heat that you may be losing, while also making your home more comfortable.

 - Install insulating window treatments.
 Cellular and honeycomb shades will help you reduce heat loss.

 - Clean or change filters regularly.
 A dirty furnace will slow down air flow and make the system work harder to keep your home warm.